brain-zhang/memoryboxes.github.io/source/_posts/2020-07-17-how-to-debug-solidity-contract-on-truffle-suite.markdown

 ---
 layout: post
-title: "How to debug solidity contract on truffle suite"
+title: "How to do logging on solidity contract with truffle suite"
 date: 2020-07-17 17:33:45 +0800
 comments: true
 categories: blockchain